refinedmods/refinedmods.github.io/refined-storage/wiki/Getting started.md

 ## A minimal setup

+### Step 0: Installing optional dependencies
+Refined Storage works perfectly without any additional mods, [[How to install|but you might want to include some extra mods to make your life easier#optional-dependencies]].

 ### Step 1: The [[Controller]]
 Craft the [[Controller]].
 The [[Controller]] is the "core" of your storage network.
 You'll be connecting all the Refined Storage devices to this block.